selfproclaimedgenius1706/Alzheimer-s-Disease-Detection/README.md

 2. Compare the perfomance of 5 BERT family models: BERT, RoBERTa, AlBERT, DistilBERT and DeBERTa for the same task based on various evaluation metrics (confusion matrix, f1, recall, precision,...)

 **II.
 Model selection**
+Since all of these 5 models are transformer-based architectures and are able to capture contextual relationships in text data, we want to determine which one offers the best performance and efficiency in Alzheimer's disease diagnosis.
+Here are some brief information about these models:
 - **BERT (Bidirectional Encoder Representations from Transformers)**: BERT is a transformer-based model that excels at capturing contextual information from text in both directions and is widely used in natural language processing tasks.
 - **DistilBERT**: DistilBERT is a distilled version of BERT that retains much of BERT's performance while being computationally more efficient.
 - **ALBERT (A Lite BERT)**: ALBERT is another BERT variant designed to be more memory-efficient and faster while maintaining high performance, making it a valuable option for large-scale medical data analysis, where computational resources may be limited.